-- Make your own Homemade Marinara Sauce.
-This takes a little time but the results are phenomenal.
+- Make your own Homemade Pizza Sauce.
+This takes just a few minutes and the results are phenomenal.

-- Spread a thin layer of Garlic Butter over your crust before adding cheese and any toppings.
+- Spread a thin layer of Garlic Butter or Pesto over your crust before adding cheese and any toppings.

 - Use Sun-Dried Tomato Alfredo Sauce to make a white pizza.

 - You can also use tomato sauce as homemade pizza sauce.
-Just add an even thin layer of tomato sauce to your dough and then to season, add some garlic powder and italian seasonings like you would if you were salting your food.
-A little seasoning goes a long ways.
+Just add an even thin layer of tomato sauce to your dough and then to season, add some garlic powder and Italian seasonings like you would if you were salting your food.
+A little seasoning goes a long way.